abongiox/hoecs/README.md

  and read the README files in the directories "./Si", "./Mg", and "./SiO2".
 These directories contain example applications to silicon, magnesium, and quartz, respectively.
-Input files, scripts, and results are also available to replicate the tasks described in the README files.
+Input files, scripts, and results are also available in these directories to replicate the tasks described in the README files.

  Send emails to "angelo.bongiorno@csi.cuny.edu" for inquires, to report bugs, or to request clarifications.